unthrived/advent-of-code-2025/README.md

 ### Day 9
 Key was to check if the edges are contained in the rectangle.
 Code has too high complexity $O(n^3)$ and took 3 hours to run.
 I was very lucky that the result was correct.

+### Day 10
+(Part 2) Recursive solution is implemented (works on example) but complexity is too high.
+Linear algebra's approach is tough, didn't do that much linalg even in my math bachelors.

+Will try to solve it one day, there are some stuff in scipy that might help.

+### Day 11
+Simple dfs + lru_cache, since no input was designed to have no loops.

+### Day 12